Tanish-Inamdar/horseradish-segmentation/README.md

 5. Make Sure to Have the Dataset and Update DATA_DIR

     The dataset isn't stored in Git.
 You'll need to download it to the lab computer and update the paths in the scripts.

     Copy your horseradish_dataset folder to the new machine.

     Open training.py and evaluation.py and update the path variables at the top of each file to point to the correct location of your dataset.

-#How to Run
+# How to Run

-Make sure your virtual environment is active before running any scripts!
+Make sure your virtual environment is active before running any scripts.

 To train the model: